kristiandupont/schemalint/README.md

     charset: "utf8",
   },

-  // Schemas to lint.
+  // Schemas to be linted.
   schemas: [{ name: "public" }],

   // Rules to be checked.
 The key is the rule name and the value is an array
-  // whose first value is the severity (only "error" is supported) and the
+  // whose first value is the severity ("error" to enable the rule, "off" to
-  // rest are rule-specific parameters.
+  // disable it) and the rest are rule-specific parameters.
   rules: {
     "name-casing": ["error", "snake"],
     "name-inflection": ["error", "singular"],